Do you have a minimum investment amount?

 Will you work with our CPA or attorney?

 Of course!
-We are always willing to work with other professionals our clients utilize to make sure they have their affairs in order.
+We are always willing and hope to work with other professionals our clients utilize to make sure they have their affairs in order.

 Are you required to sell any products from any company?